-Of course there’s a trade off between how much you invest in an item when it’s in the backlog and later.
-Investing while it is in the backlog will increase predictability on one hand, but on the other hand, it will increase the amount of things you do in parallel which results in less focus and more waste due to context switching.
+Of course, there’s a trade-off between how much you invest in an item when it’s in the backlog and later.
+Investing while it is in the backlog will increase predictability on one hand, but on the other hand, it will increase the number of things you do in parallel which results in less focus and more waste due to context switching.
 You need to find the right balance.

 In a sense, knowing when an item is ready for development is similar to knowing when a fruit is ripe – read more about it here.

 And what if something is really big?
 We can’t do it really fast, but we do it in small pieces, small pieces that make sense.
 We do it so that once we’re done with a piece we have something complete (even a draft) that can provide us with information on how to continue.